Greek Fish with Honey and Ouzo

-I made this recipe start to finish in a 3 1/2 minute segment for a Tampa TV station last May while I was on book tour.
-I made it that time with local grouper I’d caught with my friend Jaden Hair.
-When I added the ouzo to the pan it of course flared up, and that’s when one of my favorite moments of the entire book tour happened.
-I shouted, “Opa!”
+I made this recipe start-to-finish in a 3 1/2 minute segment for a Tampa TV station back in 2011 while I was on my first book tour.
+I made it that time with grouper.
+When I added the ouzo to the pan it of course flared up, and that’s when one of my favorite moments of the entire book tour happened: I shouted, “Opa!”
 (This is a Greek dish, after all) and the TV host shouted, “Oompa Loompa!”
 I almost pissed myself laughing.

 Greek Honeyed Fish

-- 1 to 2 pounds skinless sturgeon, swordfish, shark or other firm fish
+- 1 to 2 pounds skinless firm fish

 - Flour for dusting